mozilla/missioncontrol-v2/README.md

 or

 ```
-Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --backup=0
+Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata -model_out (the --out and model_out from process.models.firefox.desktop.R) --backup=0
 ```

 `--backup` is 0 by default (will *not* backup).
 If you set this to 1, it will   backup to hardcoded GCP paths